 Read More »leek vs. leak

-leek (a vegetable with a white stem and long flat green leaves, which tastes like a mild onion) I like leek soup.
-Slice spring onion, leek and garlic. leak (a small hole or crack that liquid or gas gets out through) We managed to find the leak and plug it. (to get …
+leek (a vegetable with a white stem and long flat green leaves, tasting like a mild onion) I like leek soup.
+Slice the spring onion, leek and garlic. leak (a small hole or crack through which liquid or gas escapes) We managed to find the leak and seal it. (to …

 Read More »need vs. knead